abhishekchauhan15/FaceBit/README.md

 # 🎇 Authentication with Image Verification

 ✅ Basic Login, Register, Forgot Password, Change Password, etc <br>
-✅ System allows only one login per user, so that user can’t do any unfair means. <br>
+✅ Only one login per user <br>
-✅ System will verify image of user at every time of login and also in exam using face recognition technology.
+✅ Verify image of user at every time of login and also in    exam using face recognition technology.

 <br>

 # 🐱‍🏍Professor

 ✅ Using AI , professor can generate questions & answers <br>
+✅ Professor can create exam <br>
+✅ view exam history <br>
+✅ Share details of exam with students <br>
+✅ View questions <br>
+✅ Update Questions <br>
+✅ Delete questions <br>
-✅ Professor can create exam, view exam history, share details of exam with students, view questions, update, delete questions, but update & delete questions will not work at the time of exam & after the exam. <br>
+✅ Update & delete questions will not work at the time of exam & after the exam. <br>
-✅ Professor can insert marks of subjective & practical exam & also publish the results, view results. <br>
-✅ Professor can view Live Monitoring of Exam & also can view proctoring logs of the students. <br>
+✅ Professor can view proctoring logs of the students. <br>
-✅ Professor can report problems, recharge exam wallet, view FAQ, contact us.
+✅ Professor can report problems view FAQ, contact us.

 <br>